dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

      - receives implicitly *ProjectResourceCreateAllPermission* for all projects.
      - receives implicitly *CR* on all objects from all projects.

-Theses permissions are backed into the system, and cannot be changed.
+Theses permissions are baked into the system, and cannot be changed.

 Permission Templates